 About Aspen Restorative Consulting

-We provide organisational restorative responses (including employee resolution services) to a range of public and private organisations.
+We provide tailored restorative responses and training to public and private organisations, offering:

 Throughout our work and relationships with our clients and each other, we are committed to upholding the principles of Te Tiriti o Waitangi.
 We are guided by the restorative values - relationship, responsibility, respect, and repair - that shape our kaupapa.
 As an organisation we acknowledge the ongoing journey necessary to deepen our knowledge and response to the history, impacts, and importance of Te Tiriti o Waitangi.
 We commit to doing what’s required to better understand and respond to the historical and current racism and colonisation in Aotearoa.
 This includes naming and addressing our own biases and privilege through critical reflection, understanding our own whakapapa as well as our ongoing learning of Te Tiriti, te reo Māori and tikanga Māori.